There are few things in marketing we know for certain.

 There’s no single magic question that resonates with every audience, so you’ll have to experiment.

 Typically, though, there are two ways you can go about setting up your on-site survey:

 - Ask a simple yes/no question, and ask for an explanation once they’ve answered it.

-Here’s an example.
-Here we asked 2 questions that got almost the same amount of views, but one got significantly more responses:
+Here we asked two questions that got almost the same amount of views, but one got significantly more responses:

 What was the difference?